ahdinosaur/secret-channel/README.md

-# secret-channel 🤫
+# "Secret Channel" 🤫

-Streaming authenticated encryption using ChaCha20-Poly1305 ([RFC 8439](https://datatracker.ietf.org/doc/html/rfc8439)) (or other [AEADs](https://libsodium.gitbook.io/doc/secret-key_cryptography/aead)).
+> Streaming authenticated encryption using ChaCha20-Poly1305 ([RFC 8439](https://datatracker.ietf.org/doc/html/rfc8439)) (or other [AEADs](https://libsodium.gitbook.io/doc/secret-key_cryptography/aead)).

-`secret-channel` is designed to be easy to implement and provide [security guarantees](#security-guarantees) (if you abide by the [pre-requisites](#pre-requisites)).
+A protocol for a secure peer-to-peer message stream, after you've done a secure peer-to-peer key exchange.

-(Note: This has not been audited to be safe.
+(Note: This protocol has not been audited to be safe.
 Use at your own risk.)

 ## Pre-requisites

 - The channel must be reliable and ordered: i.e. TCP.
 - Each channel key must be an ephemeral key for a single channel and discarded when the channel ends.
-    - To get an ephemeral key for a session, you should do a secure key exchange, such as [Secret Handshake](https://dominictarr.github.io/secret-handshake-paper/shs.pdf).
+  - To get an ephemeral key for a session, you should do a secure key exchange, such as [Noise](https://noiseprotocol.org/noise.html) or [Secret Handshake](https://dominictarr.github.io/secret-handshake-paper/shs.pdf).
   - For a duplex (bi-directional) connection between peers, you should create two secret channels (with separate keys), one in each direction.
 - A (key, nonce) pair must NEVER be re-used.

 ## Security Guarantees

-`secret-channel` protects the stream from:
+Secret Channel protects the stream from:

 - Stream truncation: avoided by checking for "end-of-stream" as the final chunk.
 - Chunk removal: the wrong nonce would be used, producing an AEAD decryption error.